Pittsburgh Steelers: Mike Tomlin years (2007–present)

+Prior to the 2022 season, the team drafted Pitt quarterback Kenny Pickett with their first round pick in the 2022 NFL draft.
+Pickett started 12 games as the Steelers went 9–8 and missed the postseason in the 2022 season.
+In the 2023 season, the team finished 10–7 and third in the AFC North.
+They made the playoffs and were defeated by the Buffalo Bills in the Wild Card Round 31–17.
+Prior to the 2024 season, the Steelers traded Pickett to the Philadelphia Eagles.
+The team traded for Justin Fields from the Chicago Bears and signed Russell Wilson, who was released from the Denver Broncos.

 Summary

-Since the NFL merger in 1970, the Pittsburgh Steelers have compiled a regular-season record of 444–282–2 (.635) and an overall record of 480-305-2 (.635) including the playoffs, reached the playoffs 30 times, won their division 22 times, played in 16 AFC championship games, and won six of eight Super Bowls.
+Since the NFL merger in 1970, the Pittsburgh Steelers have compiled a regular-season record of 444–282–2 (.635) and an overall record of 480–305–2 (.635) including the playoffs, reached the playoffs 30 times, won their division 22 times, played in 16 AFC championship games, and won six of eight Super Bowls.
 They are also the only NFL team not to have a season with 12 or more losses since the league expanded to a 16-game schedule in 1978.

 Ownership

 Since 2008, the Rooney family has brought in several investors for the team while retaining control of the team itself.
 This came about so that the team could comply with NFL ownership regulations.
 Dan Rooney, and his son, Art Rooney II, president of the franchise, wanted to stay involved with the franchise, while two of the brothers – Timothy and Patrick – wanted to further pursue racetracks that they own in Florida and New York.
 Since 2006, many of the racetracks have added video slot machines, causing them to violate "NFL policy that prohibits involvement with racetrack and gambling interests".

-Upon Dan Rooney's death in 2017, he and Art Rooney II retained control of the team with the league-minimum 30%, the following make up the other investors:
+Upon Dan Rooney's death in 2017, he and Art Rooney II retained control of the team with the league-minimum 30%, the following made up the other investors at the time: